 I actually did not make a signature cocktail during the dinner hour because it would be so off-theme for an old fashioned diner.
 Instead I served Coca-Cola in old fashioned bottles and served boozy milkshakes for dessert.

 I went with classic American diner fare for Cars with a bit of a Disney twist.
-I was determined to serve bread cones, since that’s one of the signature items available at Cars Land in Disney’s California Adventure.
-Paired with a slider, you don’t need an appetizer before this hearty main course!
+I was determined to serve bread cones, since that’s one of the signature items available at Cars Land in Disney’s California Adventure and the first thing I thought when I thought Disney Pixar Cars Party Ideas.
+Paired with a slider, you don’t need an appetizer before this a hearty main course!
 For dessert, I made photogenic boozy milkshakes topped with dark chocolate doughnut tires.

 “I must scream it to the world, my excitement from the top of someplace very high!” – Luigi